rhender007/first_streamlit_app/README.md

 Every Snowflake account has THE SNOWFLAKE database included in the account It is good to be aware that another name for "THE SNOWFLAKE database" is "the Account Usage Share."

+no ddl statements on inbound shares inbound shares import permissions and revoke inbound shares no updates inserts or deletes

 What changes appear on the Shared Data screen because we have dropped the SNOWFLAKE_SAMPLE_DATA database?
 Select 2.